Every type of copy is different. But in a lot of ways, they all require the same things.

 Think of it this way: you're reading a paragraph and suddenly it transitions into 1-3 word sentences.
-Obviously those words are important by the way the command attention.
+Obviously, those words are important by the way they command attention.

 People want things to be easy.
 That's what just about every product or service is about.
 If your offer doesn't seem easy or like a sure thing then people won't be drawn to it.

 Because why would anyone want to solve a problem by taking a difficult action?
 Or a result that might not be guaranteed?
 Chances are that they won't.

 That's why your offer has to be as accessible as possible.
 No risk, no difficulty, just something that can quickly and easily solve a problem.

 Confidence is key.
 You're probably so used to hearing it that it doesn't mean much anymore.

 But it really is, not just in life but in your copy as well.
 If you're not sure of your offer, why should your audience be?

 That's not to say that you aren't actually sure of your offer, but that's how you can come off when you don't sound like you are.
 Remember, people work hard for their money and, in turn, don't usually just throw it around.

 You have to convince them that your offer is as good as you say it is.
 And to build trust you should use real, provable facts.
 Things like testimonials and demos, anything that demonstrates that your offer is the best choice.